farm-ng/amiga-dev-kit/website/docs/support/github-101.md

 git checkout -b "insert name of branch here"
 ```

+From there begin coding!

-First you have completed your code and you are ready to make a push, you should follow this workflow.
+Now that you have completed your code and you are ready to make a push, you should follow this workflow.

 Pre-commit your code